AndroidTshepo/gdg_tech_session_060614/README.md

-Google Developer Group (Pretoria, SOuth Africa) Tech Talk Session 6-June-2014
+Google Developer Group (Pretoria, South Africa) Tech Talk Session 6-June-2014
 =======================

 This is the NodeJS+Sockjs Demonstrator which Ishmael Makitla presented at the Google Developer Group (Pretoria) Tech Talk Session.